9 Signs you’re living above your means

 Discussing finances does not mean you should tell your friends and family how much you earn.
 Rather, it means having financial topics like saving and investing to discuss.
 When you’re not interested in such topics, you may have a problem.

 If you feel like people are going to judge you, you should be worried about your finances because your gut is telling you that your situation is not normal.
 And the best thing to do in such situations is to talk to someone you trust or even a proffesional, explain the issue, and that you are having trouble.

 Overdraft fees are charged when your account has reached negative numbers.
 Although overdraft fees can happen to anyone at some stage in life, when you start to pay them more often because you do not have any money in your account, your lifestyle is not sustainable.

 When you don’t have a budget, you start buying things that you don’t really need.
 However, when you dedicate time to become properly acquainted with your financial capabilities and responsibilities, you know when you cannot afford to do or buy something and when you can’t.

 And when it is time to buy clothes or groceries, you only buy what is on the list you have created.
 People who are living beyond their means, refuse to acknowledge their financial limitations, constantly spending without any regard to what they can and cannot afford.

 Change your ways today – no more living on paycheck

-Living a lie might lead to have a lot of health and emotional problems.
+Living a lie might lead to a lot of health and emotional problems.
 When reality hits hard, you might be stressed, depressed, and broke.
 And you might lose all your assets.
-Here are the few things you might want to do, to stay within your lane.
+Here are a few things you might want to do, to stay within your lane.

 Your budget should contain all your monthly expenses and be used to guide your spending.
 Try to scratch out everything that you do not need and see how much you save.
 Budgeting is not easy, but it’s a great way to open your eyes to where you’re spending too much money every month and, how to stop.